-- Your Sick Day Action Plan will recommend how often to check your blood glucose levels when you are unwell. - If your blood glucose levels are above 15.0 mmol/L for 6 hours or more (3-4 hours if you use an insulin pump or are pregnant) it is usually recommended that you check your levels every 2 hours until they are back in your target range. - If your blood glucose levels are low, it is usually recommended that you check every 10-15 minutes until they are back in your target range. - If you use a continuous or flash glucose monitor, it is important to confirm high readings with a fingerprick blood glucose check before taking action to correct them, remembering that there is a lag time between the two readings. - Some pain medications (e.g. paracetamol and aspirin) and high doses of vitamin C can affect the accuracy of certain continuous or flash glucose monitoring devices.
+- If you usually monitor your glucose levels it is recommended that you check more regularly when unwell, usually every 2-4 hours.
+Your Sick Day Action Plan will recommend when and how often to check your blood glucose levels. - If you don't usually self-monitor, discuss with your diabetes educator whether you should keep a blood glucose meter at home and be taught how to perform a blood glucose check if unwell. - If you don't usually self-monitor, your doctor or diabetes educator may need to complete and sign the NDSS Blood Glucose Test Strip Six Month Approval form (available from the NDSS website: ndss.com.au) to allow you to access subsidised blood glucose test strips to monitor while you are unwell. - If you use a continuous or flash glucose monitor, it is important to confirm out of target readings with a fingerprick blood glucose check, remembering that there is a lag time between the two readings. - Some pain medications (e.g. paracetamol and aspiring) and high doses of vitamin C can affect the accuracy of certain continuous and flash glucose monitoring devices.
 If you use one of these devices your Sick Day Action Plan should specify which medications are safe to take.